 Do I understand the Question?

-Does the question require a factual answer or an interpretation of what a fact or set of facts means?
+Is the question asking for me to agree/disagree with a fact, or is the question asking me to agree/disagree with an interpretation of a fact or set of facts?

-Is there an exception (to what the lawyer wants me to accept).
+Is there an exception to what the lawyer wants me to accept, no matter how small?

 This simple, albeit unnatural method of approaching every question, requires think time, i.e., it forces a pause.
 And the pause, when done properly, will increase the effectiveness of witness testimony in the following ways:

 Agreement to opposing counsel's interpretation of the facts will decrease.